rstudio-education/communicate-rmd-workshop/content/about/three-questions.md

 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons

 [[feature]]
-  icon = "scroll"
+  icon = "github"
-  icon_pack = "fas"
+  icon_pack = "fab"
   name = ""
-  description = "Have you written or collaborated on a medical manuscript to submit for publication to a peer-reviewed journal?"
+  description = "Have you heard of version control or GitHub and curious to learn more?"

 [[feature]]
   icon = "r-project"